 Our Google Analytics Pie Chart/List widget makes relevant the old saying, "a picture is worth a thousand words.”
 Getting a quick aggregate snapshot of your analytics is harder than it sounds.
 Fact is, the task can be downright benumbing.
 That’s why our new widget enables you to present a global view of your analytics with the blink of an eye, literally.

 Say then you wanted to determine the medium and source of your new users, all you need to do is select "New Users” as your Key Metric and "Medium/Source” as your Dimension and you’re good to go; your graphically enhanced pie chart breaks down the new users by medium/source while attaching a percentage value to each.
-The color accented list also displays the selected dimension and key metric with numerical value and optional percentage.
+The color accented list also displays the selected dimension and key metric with a numerical value and optional percentage.
 Within seconds, easily interpretable analytic data presented in a friendly graphic layout is at your disposal.

 The Google Analytics Pie Chart/List widget enables you to access all of the Key Metrics and Dimensions available via Google Analytics, including any custom segments or events you've created.

 As such, some of the available Key Metrics

 - Goal Completions

 - and many more

 The accessible Dimensions

 - Default Channel Grouping

 - Social Network